rajanandakumar/Castor2Echo/README.md

 1. The producer and consumer are run from within a single "consumer.sh" cron script to run once every 2 hours.
 This is because each of the producer and consumer scripts acts on a single file.
 Each transfer attempts 20 LFNs currently (configurable in getNextFileSet.py)
 2. The Monitor script looks at all pending transfers.
 It is run every 2 hours.

-Other scripts (in the misc directory here) are written to perform one-time actions as needed.
+Other scripts (in the "misc" directory) are written to perform one-time actions as needed.

 ## Monitor script
 The monitoring script checks and performs the following actions :